 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Other Ambulance Driver or Attendant Job Titles

 - Vehicle Operator Technician

 - Driver Medic

 - Wheelchair Van Operator First Responder

-In 2016, there was an estimated number of 17,300 jobs in the United States for Ambulance Driver or Attendant.
+In the United States, there were 17,300 jobs for Ambulance Driver or Attendant in 2016.
 New jobs are being produced at a rate of 22% which is above the national average.
 The Bureau of Labor Statistics predicts 3,800 new jobs for Ambulance Driver or Attendant by 2026.
 There will be an estimated 3,100 positions for Ambulance Driver or Attendant per year.